 By now, students were getting it.
 Drawings are just a collection of shapes.
 I did this with two different classes and in the second class, students got quite excited and started creating their own.
 Here’s what they described, with much hilarity:

-I did this with my beginner classes.
-One group has slightly stronger listening skills and they drew as I spoke, the other needed a little more support.
-For them, I dictated, then I demonstrated on the whiteboard if they needed it.
+I did this activity with beginner classes.
+One group had slightly stronger listening skills and they drew as I spoke, the other needed a little more support.
+For them, I differentiated the activity to provide more support.
+To do this, dictated, then I demonstrated on the whiteboard if they needed it.

 Each group made the same noises!
 I’d be really keen to hear if your students have the same reactions!
 I’d also be interested to hear how higher levels get on with this activity.
 I think it would still challenge them.
 You could read it faster, or make the objects more intricate.